 Just you and the other 50,000 people that opened that same email.

-Grab your popcorn and watch the race to the bottom commence!
+Grab your popcorn and watch the race to the bottom begin!

 Ooh… Don’t forget the ever-popular yoga pants on the list too, because who didn’t come across 5,000 terrible yoga pant stores last holiday season?
 Don’t get me wrong, yoga pants are a hot industry.
 People like comfort and ladies enjoy yoga pants.